Psoriasis: Symptoms, Types and Treatments

 However, it can 9also help with treating Psoriasis.

-Salicylic acid shampoos help reduce the scales on the scalp.
+Salicylic acid shampoos help reduce the scales in scalp psoriasis.

 They are also used to increase the absorption and penetration of other products.